cermak-petr/actor-firmy-cz-scraper/README.md

     "image": "https://d48-a.sdn.cz/d_48/c_img_E_G/wBmPnX.png?fl=res,600,400,3,ffffff"
 }
 ```

+## Results ordering
+Due to the crawler running in parallel, it is not always 100% possible to preserve the same order of results as they appear on the page.
+In most cases, the results should contain all expected, but if you need to be 100% sure, set the maximum result count to at least 14 (one search results page).

 ### Epilogue
 Thank you for trying my actor.
 You can send any feedback you have to my email `petr.cermak@apify.com`.